Observing with APEX

 The link above gives a summary of important system parameters for all receivers and backends available at APEX.
 Currently the following receivers are available:

-PI receivers: FLASH & CHAMP+ (line), only available in collaboration with MPIfR staff, contact Rolf Güsten at MPIfR (rguesten(at)mpifr-bonn.mpg.de) before submitting proposals.
-ASZCA & ARTEMIS (continuum).Observing time estimation
+PI receivers: FLASH & CHAMP+ (heterodyne), only available in collaboration with MPIfR staff; contact Rolf Güsten at MPIfR (rguesten(at)mpifr-bonn.mpg.de) at least two weeks before submitting proposals.
+SEPIA (heterodyne) Band 5 and Band 9 receivers

 Each proposal must be accompanied by an accurate estimate of the necessary observing time needed to complete the project, based on the required sensitivity and the receiver characteristics.